 Positive Displacement Flow Meters

-can measure intermittent flows or very low flow rates and are suitable for any kind of liquid irrespective of their viscosity or density.
+can measure intermittent flows or meager flow rates and are suitable for any liquid irrespective of their viscosity or density.
 Positive displacement flow meters can be considered to be robust as they remain unaffected by the turbulence in the pipe.

 Nutating disc meter, Reciprocating piston meter, Oscillatory or Rotary piston meter, Bi-rotor type meters like those of Gear meter, Oval gear meter (Figure 1) and Helical gear meter fall under this category.

 Mass Flow Meters

 These meters provide the user with an estimate of the flow rate by measuring the mass of the substance flowing through them.
 This kind of weight-oriented flow meters is usually employed in chemical industries wherein the weight-based measurement is essential in comparison to volumetric analysis.

 Thermal meters (Figure 2a) and Coriolis flow meters (Figure 2b) fall under this category.
 In the case of thermal meters, the fluid flow cools-off the probe which is pre-heated to a certain degree.
 The heat loss can be sensed and will be used to determine the rate at which the fluid will be flowing.
 On the other hand, Coriolis meters work on the principle of Coriolis principle in which the fluid flow through the vibrating tube causes a change in frequency or phase shift or amplitude, which gives a measure of its flow rate.